🌿Your Nervous System Leads the Way in the Body 🌿Â

 Ask: “What state is my nervous system in right now, and what does it need?”

-Because every state has a need.
+Every state has a need.

 When you’re anxious → you may need grounding, breath, or contact with the body.